 Many things can injure vocal cords.
 Talking too much, screaming, constantly clearing your throat, or smoking can make you hoarse.
 They can also lead to problems such as nodules, polyps, and sores on the vocal cords.
 Other causes of voice disorders include infections, upward movement of stomach acids into the throat, growths due to a virus, cancer, and diseases that paralyze the vocal cords.
-Find out more about vocal problems.

 - A hoarse or raspy voice

-- Your voice suddenly sounds deeper
+- voice suddenly sounds deeper

 - It’s become an effort to talk

-Treatment for voice disorders varies depending on the cause.
+Treatment for voice disorders vary depending on the cause.
 Most voice problems can be successfully treated when diagnosed early.
 If you think you may have a medical problem affecting your voice, you should see a doctor.
 The sooner you address any problems, the less damage you will do in the long term.